Skip to Content

 Fried Potatoes and Onions

 Almost everyone loves chips or French fries and these can come in many different shapes and forms.
-This particular recipe shows you how to make some delicious pan fried potatoes and onions.

 This simple dish is a great addition to a full English breakfast or an Irish fry.
-Whereas normally a full fry up would include buttered toast or fried bread, this recipe is a perfect alternative to hash browns to get your carbohydrates in the meal.
+Whereas normally a full fry-up would include buttered toast or fried bread, this recipe is a perfect alternative to hash browns to get your carbohydrates in the meal.

 Chips at breakfast?

-It is not really normal to serve chips or French fries with an English breakfast, and yet you can get away with serving potatoes in other forms by using this recipe or indeed hash browns.
+It is not really normal to serve chips or French fries with an English breakfast.
+And yet you can get away with serving potatoes in other forms by using this recipe or indeed hash browns.
 I think this is quite strange.

 When I studied at University, literally our best meal of the week was on a Saturday evening.
 Every Saturday we played rugby in the afternoon and after the game, we needed to line our stomachs for the evening drinking session.